rcannood/SCORPIUS/README.md

     install.packages("SCORPIUS")
     ```

-  - the latest development version from github
+  - the latest development version from GitHub
     with

     ``` r